cosmos/gaia/README.md

 [![LoC](https://tokei.rs/b1/github/cosmos/gaia)](https://github.com/cosmos/gaia)
 [![GolangCI](https://golangci.com/badges/github.com/cosmos/gaia.svg)](https://golangci.com/r/github.com/cosmos/gaia)

+## How to Use
+You can find documentation on how to install and use the Cosmos Hub (Gaia) [here](https://hub.cosmos.network/main/gaia-tutorials/installation.html).

 ## Roadmap

-For an overview of the Cosmos Hub Roadmap take a look [here](https://github.com/cosmos/gaia/blob/main/docs/roadmap/cosmos-hub-roadmap-2.0.md).
+For an overview of upcoming changes to the Cosmos Hub take a look at the [Roadmap](https://github.com/cosmos/gaia/blob/main/docs/roadmap/cosmos-hub-roadmap-2.0.md).

 ## Contributing

 Check out [contributing.md](CONTRIBUTING.md) for our guidelines & policies for how we develop the Cosmos Hub.
 Thank you to all those who have contributed!

-## Documentation
+## Testnet

-Documentation for the Cosmos Hub lives at [hub.cosmos.network](https://hub.cosmos.network/main/hub-overview/overview.html).
+To participate in or utilize the current Cosmos Hub testnet that upgrades `cosmoshub-4` from gaia v5.0.x to gaia v6.0.x, take a look at the [vega-testnet](https://github.com/cosmos/vega-test) repository.
+This testnet is for the Vega Upgrade expected in Q4 2021.
+For future upgrades of the Cosmos Hub take a look at the [roadmap](https://github.com/cosmos/gaia/blob/main/docs/roadmap/cosmos-hub-roadmap-2.0.md).

 ## Talk to us!